friday27/backend-dev/leetcode_note.md

 1035\.
 Uncrossed Lines **(Study: DP!)**
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
+1448\.
+Count Good Nodes in Binary Tree
+1464\.
+Maximum Product of Two Elements in an Array
+1470\.
+Shuffle the Array
+1472\.
+Design Browser History
+1475\.
+Final Prices With a Special Discount in a Shop
+1476\.
+Subrectangle Queries
+1480\.
+Running Sum of 1d Array

 ## SQL Problems